HackyCoder0951/focus-hub-design-899f45ae/docs/modules_documentation/QandA.md

 ```

 ## Summary
 The QandA page is central to community-driven knowledge sharing and interaction.

+---

+## AI-Powered Answer Generation

+The Q&A module features integrated AI-powered answer generation using the Groq API.
+Users can:
+- Instantly generate high-quality answers to questions
+- Regenerate, copy, and rate AI answers
+- Benefit from fast, cost-effective, and privacy-focused AI models

+**Workflow:**
+- Users request an AI-generated answer for any question
+- The backend calls Groq API, stores the answer, and displays it in the Q&A interface
+- Users can provide feedback, copy, or regenerate the AI answer

+For setup and customization, see [AI Integration Setup](../AI_INTEGRATION_SETUP.md).